Skip to content

 Dual Storage: Regardless of whether you enable XMP writing, metadata is also written to a separate local database on your computer in the AppData folder under your User account.

-How do I ensure tags are compatible with other applications?¶
+How do I ensure tags are compatible with other applications?

 For maximum compatibility:

-Enable "Append People Names to Keywords" (Settings):
+5. Enable "Export Names as Keywords" (Settings):

-- Required for Adobe Lightroom compatibility
+6. Required for Adobe Lightroom compatibility

-Importing from Other Applications¶
+Importing from Other Applications

-Can TTP import Picasa tags?¶
+Can TTP import Picasa tags?

 Yes!
 Picasa can export face tagging metadata in Adobe XMP format, which TTP reads during image scanning.